-- The worst situation exists in Australia, with 90% of 250 aboriginal languages that are still spoken now moribund, and most of those are very close to extinction. - For the whole world, some linguists believe that 50% of today's human languages are on their way to extinction in the current century.
+- ► The worst situation exists in Australia, with 90% of 250 aboriginal languages that are still spoken now moribund, and most of those are very close to extinction. - For the whole world, some linguists believe that 50% of today's human languages are on their way to extinction in the current century. - ▶ Krauss however, speaks of an even grimmer future.

-Number of languages by countries (from Skutnabb-Kangas 2000)
+Number of languages by countries

+(from Skutnabb-Kangas 2000)